What is an accounting diary entry?

 Valuation point diary entries

 A diary entry with a type of ValuationPoint is used to value a fund.
-Note that although a ValuationPoint belongs to the underlying ABOR, it can be operated on via the parent fund.
+Note although a ValuationPoint belongs to the underlying ABOR, it can be operated on via the parent fund.

 Publishing a fund valuation is a workflow with checks and balances.
 You call the UpsertDiaryEntryTypeValuationPoint API (or the Lusid.Fund.ValuationPoint.Writer provider if you have a Luminese license) to explicitly create a ValuationPoint diary entry, specifying a unique diary entry code such as 30June2024-5pm.
 LUSID assigns an initial status of Estimate.